 Evictions occur in different ways and scales, these are related to an overwhelming operation of land cooptation.
-During her residency period, Re will transform a house-eviction experience into a multi-media documentation that reflects on family relations and city tensions driven by capital-based violence.
-This work interprets different ways through which a moment of loss is digested and encapsulated, and taps into questioning the in-between trauma and memory-making.
-Within the context of Berlin, her research includes observing bottom-up processes of land allocation and looking closely at what occurs despite and thanks to State frameworks.
-Documenting these moments recalls, archives, and translates displacement events beyond the self-referential as an effort to make legible power relations and their possible reconfigurations.
+During her residency period, Re transformed a house-eviction experience into a multi-media documentation that reflected on family relations and city tensions driven by capital-based violence.
+This work interpreted different ways through which a moment of loss was digested and encapsulated, and tapped into questioning the in-between trauma and memory-making.
+Within the context of Berlin, her research included observing bottom-up processes of land allocation and looking closely at what occurs despite and thanks to State frameworks.
+Documenting these moments recalled, archived, and translated displacement events beyond the self-referential as an effort to make legible power relations and their possible reconfigurations.